jgnauck/bachelor-thesis/README.md

 ```

 ## Thesis
-This project was developed as part of my Bachelor Thesis at University of Mannheim.
+This project was developed as part of the Bachelor Thesis "Caption Quality Comparison with the DaTikZ Dataset" at University of Mannheim.
 Please refer to Bachelor Thesis.pdf for methodology and detailed analysis.